firstlookmedia/gpgsync/BUILD.md

 sudo pip3 install pyinstaller requests requests[socks] packaging
 ```

 Now you're ready to build the actual app.
-Go to the `pgpsync` folder before and run this to build the app:
+Go to the `gpgsync` folder before and run this to build the app:

 ```sh
 install/build_osx.sh
 ```

-Now you should have `dist/PGP Sync.app`.
+Now you should have `dist/GPG Sync.app`.

 To codesign and build a .pkg for distribution: